Gertrude Robinson Smith: Legacy

 Gertrude Robinson Smith's persuasive confidence and relentless hard work helped to create and lead Tanglewood through the success of its early years.
 Efforts by Smith and her cadre of wealthy patrons and music lovers were essential to the development of what has become a multi-faceted festival of performance and musician training.
-Writing in the August 27, 2012 edition of the New Yorker Magazine on the occasion of Tanglewood's seventy-fifth anniversary, Alex Ross recalls a pivotal moment Tanglewood emerged from the Berkshire Symphonic Festival, which originally offered the New York Philharmonic as its main attraction.
+Writing in the August 27, 2012, edition of the New Yorker Magazine on the occasion of Tanglewood's seventy-fifth anniversary, Alex Ross recalls a pivotal moment Tanglewood emerged from the Berkshire Symphonic Festival, which originally offered the New York Philharmonic as its main attraction.
 Gertrude Robinson Smith, a formidable local philanthropist who campaigned for women’s welfare and reportedly threw a mean curveball, was the festival’s leading patron, and when the Philharmonic lost interest Smith turned instead to Koussevitzky, who seized on her notion that the enterprise could become an American version of the Salzburg Festival.

 Ambitious and bold, Smith's vision of an annual summer music festival comparable to the Salzburg Festival, has met and exceeded expectations from those first Depression era Berkshire summers.
 In 1966 the festival was expanded to include a highly regarded instructional program for young musicians, the Boston University Tanglewood Institute.
 Concerts by these gifted young musicians draw large audiences.
 Smith's cultured background, commanding presence and organizational talents served her well as President of the Berkshire Symphonic Festival from 1934 through 1955.
 Through these first two decades she led a fledgling festival to the enduring success and international acclaim enjoyed by Tanglewood today.

-Gertrude Robinson Smith died on October 22, 1963 in New York City at New York Hospital.
+Smith died on October 22, 1963, in New York City at New York Hospital.
 She had suffered a stroke a month earlier.